Mr Spridgeon PE Subject Lead Keith Ferguson PE Subject Governor

 - set tasks of increasing difficulty, where not all children complete all tasks (e.g. deep-water swimming);

 - group children by ability, and setting different tasks for each group (e.g. masterclass provision, SEND Panathlon);

 - provide challenge through the provision of different resources (e.g. different gymnastics equipment, scarves to assist catching, batting tees etc).

 Impact - What will it look like when we have achieved our intent?

 There are literally hundreds of ways we can demonstrate the excellent impact our curriculum design has on our pupils.
 In a nutshell, here are some examples:

-The program involves initial talent identification, the writing of personalised learning plans with personalised goals, termly reporting to parents (including bespoke PE parent consultations), family learning together sessions and collaborative masterclass working with other schools.
+The program involves initial talent identification.
+Personalised learning plans are written.
+Termly reports are shared with parents (including bespoke PE parent consultations).
+Family learning together sessions increase awareness.
+Collaborative masterclass work with other schools raise levels of challenge.
 “The ‘masterclasses’ that many pupils take part in for tennis, for example, not only demonstrate the variety of activities that pupils experience, but also the amazing outcomes that they are capable of” (OFSTED).
-Over the last year, the masterclass program designed for those vulnerable to not keeping up saw 100% make expected progress and 57% accelerated progress.
+Over the last year, the masterclass program (detailed above) saw 96% make expected progress and 100% achieving EXS with 57% reaching GDS.